Frances Wisebart Jacobs: Hebrew Ladies' Benevolent Society

 To meet the needs of Jewish pioneers living in Denver, in 1872 Jacobs organized, and was president of, the Hebrew Ladies' Benevolent Society.
 At that time, there were 300 Jewish pioneers in Denver, from Germany, Lithuania, Belorussia, Ukraine and Russian Poland.
 They came to Colorado to cure their tuberculosis or to pursue opportunities and freedom that previously had been denied to them.

 Jacobs was troubled by the number of critically ill people with tuberculosis she saw on the streets and who lived like refugees in tents and shacks.
 As a member and early president of the Hebrew Ladies' Benevolent Society, Jacobs cared for critically ill Jewish people living in squalor along the Platte River banks and West Colfax by bringing soup, coal, clothing, soap and physicians.
 She also aided those who, due to hemorrhaging, fell ill on the street.
 West Colfax, comparable to New York City's Lower East Side, was a community primarily of Eastern European Jews.

 The nonprofit, nonsectarian organization is known today as Jewish Family Service of Colorado, serves 21,500 people per year.

 Denver Ladies' Relief Society

 To help serve the entire Denver community, she helped found the nonsectarian Denver Ladies' Relief Society in 1874 and served as president.
 A capable and compelling speaker, Jacobs increased public awareness of unfair workplace conditions for women, the need for separate quarters for women in prisons, staffed by women, and the adversity of homeless women.

 Free kindergarten

-Jacobs visited the free Golden Gate kindergarten when she attended and spoke at the San Francisco National Conference of Charities and Correction.
+Jacobs visited the free Golden Gate kindergarten when she attended and spoke at the San Francisco convening of the National Conference of Charities and Correction.
 Golden Gate became a model for Denver's first free kindergarten at the Stanley Public School established by the Free Kindergarten Association that Jacobs founded in 1885.
 It was Frances's belief that "God never made a pauper in the world, children come into the world and conditions and surroundings make them either princes or paupers."